metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Required:

-- `path` (String) Path where the App Role authentication backend is mounted in Vault, e.g: 'approle'
+- `path` (String) Path where the App Role authentication backend is mountedin Vault, e.g: 'approle'
-- `secret_ref` (Attributes) Reference to a key in a Secret that contains the App Role secret used to authenticate with Vault.
-The 'key' field must be specified and denotes which entry within the Secret resource is used as the app role secret. (see [below for nested schema](#nestedatt--spec--provider--vault--version--app_role--secret_ref))
+- `secret_ref` (Attributes) Reference to a key in a Secret that contains the App Role secret usedto authenticate with Vault.The 'key' field must be specified and denotes which entry within the Secretresource is used as the app role secret. (see [below for nested schema](#nestedatt--spec--provider--vault--version--app_role--secret_ref))

 Optional:

-- `role_id` (String) RoleID configured in the App Role authentication backend when setting up the authentication backend in Vault.
+- `role_id` (String) RoleID configured in the App Role authentication backend when settingup the authentication backend in Vault.
-- `role_ref` (Attributes) Reference to a key in a Secret that contains the App Role ID used to authenticate with Vault.
-The 'key' field must be specified and denotes which entry within the Secret resource is used as the app role id. (see [below for nested schema](#nestedatt--spec--provider--vault--version--app_role--role_ref))
+- `role_ref` (Attributes) Reference to a key in a Secret that contains the App Role ID usedto authenticate with Vault.The 'key' field must be specified and denotes which entry within the Secretresource is used as the app role id. (see [below for nested schema](#nestedatt--spec--provider--vault--version--app_role--role_ref))

 <a id="nestedatt--spec--provider--vault--version--app_role--secret_ref"></a>
 ### Nested Schema for `spec.provider.vault.version.app_role.role_ref`

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may be defaulted, in others it may be required.
+Some instances of this field may bedefaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

 <a id="nestedatt--spec--provider--vault--version--app_role--role_ref"></a>